KevinKuo41/Backtesting_ML_To_Boost_LS_Mean_Rev_Strat/0407_Summary_for_ML_Models/README.md

 # 8 Machine Learning Augmented Strategies
 #### The Random Forest (Breiman, 2001), XGBoost (eXtreme Gradient Boosting, Chen et al., 2016), Neural Network (Hopfield, 1982), and LSTM (Long-short Term Memory, Hochreiter et al., 1997) models are used.
 The standard approach of ML applications and out-of-sample prediction (Gu et al., 2020) is firmly followed in this work, except for the hyper-parameter tuning process.
 Eight ML algorithms are used to augment the valuation approach from Bartram and Grinblatt (2018 & 2021).
 The corresponding training and testing windows for the ML models are provided below.
-(Target Variable: Each Firm’s Market Cap; Feature Variables: Each Firm’s 21 Accounting Items)

 | Model | Fixed Rolling Training Window | Fixed Testing Window |
 |-------|-------------------------------|----------------------|